HSCT Choices booklet

 Life after HSCT

 MS-UK asked veterans of the HSCT process to share their thoughts and insights about life after HSCT.
-We asked if people had any adverse reactions to the therapy, whether their MS was in remission (or halted) and whether they had any improvements to their symptoms.
+The following is a snapshot of their feedback.

 I was 66 when treated and now, nearly six years later, I have had no new MS symptoms.
 I believe that I am generally weaker.
 I was at EDSS 7.5 when treated.
-Generally, I am very well.
-I had a very uneventful recovery and I have not seen a neurologist since my return from Mexico in 2016!
 The main improvement for me was that the fatigue has gone.
 My mobility has deteriorated slightly

 My MS has been halted!
 I have many improvements - fatigue, stamina and toileting issues have been resolved.
 I’m not cured, and the damage done is irreversible, but I have gained so much, and I have been given a second chance